All Posts

 Switzerland adopts new EU sanctions on Russia

-ZURICH (Reuters) – The Swiss government on Friday widened sanctions against Ru..
+ZURICH (Reuters) – The Swiss government on Friday widened sanctions against Russia in step with further measures imposed by the ..

 Sterling falls 1% versus dollar, rises against euro